Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

  that is used as the `Mean` value of this property.
 The second argument is the name of a `DrillingSignal` used in the semantic facts and that is used as the `StandardDeviation` value of this property.
 The third one is a default value for the `StandardDeviation`.
-- `SemanticSensorVariableAttribute`: It takes from 3 to 5 arguments.
+- `SemanticSensorVariableAttribute`: It takes 3 arguments.
 The three string arguments are respectively the variable names for the `Mean`, `Precision` and `Accuracy`.
-The two double arguments are respectively the default values for the `Precision` and `Accuracy`.
-- `SemanticFullScaleAttribute`: It takes from 3 to 5 arguments.
+- `SemanticFullScaleAttribute`: It takes 3 arguments.
 The three string arguments are respectively the variable names for the `Mean`, `FullScale` and `ProportionError`.
-The two double  arguments are respectively the default values for the `FullScale` and `ProportionError`.
 - `SemanticUniformVariableAttribute`: It takes two arguments that are the names of a `DrillingSignal` used in the semantic facts that are used as the `Min` and the `Max` value of this property.
 - `SemanticGeneralDistributionVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts